wexeee/digital-cv/index.md

 - MRS Denoising Tools - [documentation](https://git.fmrib.ox.ac.uk/wclarke/low-rank-denoising-tools) - [development](https://git.fmrib.ox.ac.uk/wclarke/low-rank-denoising-tools) - [publication](https://doi.org/10.1002/mrm.29018)

-To get to grips with FSL-MRS why not take a look at the spectreoscopy component of the [FSL Course](https://open.win.ox.ac.uk/pages/fslcourse/website/index.html) or even attend this years course?
+To get to grips with FSL-MRS why not take a look at the spectreoscopy component of the [FSL Course](https://open.win.ox.ac.uk/pages/fslcourse/website/index.html) or even attend this year's course?

 All tools are available to install through the _conda_ package manager.